iSame7/Marvel/README.md

 Just clone the repo or download it in zip-file, Open the project in Xcode then test it on your iOS device or iOS simulator.

-In case you want to change the project setup like Marvel API:
+In case you want to change the project setup like changing Marvel API keys:

 * Get your own keys from http://developer.marvel.com
 * Inside Marvel/Marvel/AppConstants, change `KMarvelFactory_PublicKey` and `KMarvelFactory_PrivateKey` with your owen keys.